microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 Submitters can return to an existing submission or start a new one on the 'submission/home' page.
 The submissions listed here are connected to your ORCID if you started the submission or are listed as a [Viewer, Metadata Contributor, or Editor](submit2nmdc.md#L90-93).

 While a submission is being edited, it's 'Status' will be 'In Progress'.
 After hitting ["Submit"](submit2nmdc.md#L131), a submission's 'Status' becomes 'Submitted - Pending Review' and can no longer be edited.
-From here, the 'Status' may chance to 'Updates Required', in which case a staff member will reach out and explain any necessary changes and the submission will become editable again.
+From here, the 'Status' may change to 'Updates Required', in which case a staff member will reach out and explain any necessary changes and the submission will become editable again.
 All potential 'Status' values are described below.

   - In Progress : The submitter is currently working on the submission.
   - Submitted - Pending Review : Submission is ready for NMDC review, the submitter cannot edit.